League for Socialist Action (Canada): World War II

-The SWL was forced underground due to the implementation of the War Measures Act during World War II and their anti-war polemics which resulted in the group's publication being banned.
-The day after war was declared in 1939, SWL member Frank Watson became the first person arrested under the Defence of Canada Regulations when he denounced the war at a street corner meeting at Bloor and Brunswick in Toronto.
-Birney dropped out by 1942, according to Dowson because of his support for the war, and the group became inactive.
+The Socialist Workers League was forced underground during World War II because of the War Measures Act and the Defence of Canada Regulations.
+Its anti-war publications were banned.
+According to John Riddell and Ian Angus, SWL member Frank Watson became the first person imprisoned under the Defence of Canada Regulations after denouncing the war at a street-corner meeting in Toronto.

+Birney withdrew from the organization during the war.
+Ross Dowson later attributed Birney's departure to his support for the war effort, although this assessment came from an internal movement source and should be read as a partisan account.
+By the early 1940s the organized Trotskyist movement in Canada had become largely inactive.

 Revolutionary Workers Party

-The group was relaunched in 1946 as the Revolutionary Workers Party (RWP), Canadian Section of the Fourth International, under the leadership of Ross Dowson.
-The foundations of the party had been laid two years earlier, in 1944, when Canadian supporters of the Fourth International met in Montreal for their first national convention.
-Dowson ran for mayor of Toronto as an open Trotskyist at the end of the war and won over 20% of the vote.
+The organization was rebuilt in the mid-1940s as the Revolutionary Workers Party (RWP), the Canadian section of the Fourth International, under the leadership of Ross Dowson.
+Canadian supporters of the Fourth International held a national convention in Montreal in 1944, laying the basis for the post-war relaunch of the organization.

+Dowson ran for mayor of Toronto as an open Trotskyist at the end of the war.
+Alexander states that he won more than 20 per cent of the vote.
+During this period, the RWP published Labour Challenge and sought to re-establish open Trotskyist activity in Canada.

-Entrism
+Entrism in the CCF

-In 1952, the RWP ceased its public activities, including the publication of Labour Challenge, and its members began to practice entrism in the CCF.
-During this period the group had no formal name but was known to members as The Club (Trotskyists in Britain practicing entrism during this period were also known as "The Club").
-The next year, the section split reflecting the international split in the Fourth International between the International Committee of the Fourth International (ICFI) and the International Secretariat of the Fourth International (ISFI).
-The majority of the RWP, including Ross Dowson, backed James P. Cannon and the International Committee, while a minority, including Dowson's brother Murray and his brother-in-law Joe Rosenthal led a split from the Canadian section to form the Committee for the Socialist Regroupment of Canada in sympathy with Bert Cochran's Socialist Union of America which had split from the American SWP and sided with Pablo and the International Secretariat.
-They were informally known as the "Rose Group" (after Rosenthal's pseudonym) or as "Labour Forum", which was the name of the series of public meetings they held in Toronto for several years, often featuring writers associated with the US publication Monthly Review.
+In 1952, the RWP ceased its public activities, including the publication of Labour Challenge, and its members began practicing entryism in the CCF.
+During this period the group did not use a formal public name and was known internally as "the Club"; Trotskyists in Britain practicing a similar orientation during this period were also known as the Club.

+The Canadian section split in 1953, reflecting the international split in the Fourth International between the International Committee of the Fourth International (ICFI) and the International Secretariat of the Fourth International (ISFI).
+The majority of the RWP, including Ross Dowson, supported James P. Cannon and the ICFI.
+A minority, including Dowson's brother Murray Dowson and his brother-in-law Joe Rosenthal, split to form the Committee for the Socialist Regroupment of Canada, in sympathy with Bert Cochran's Socialist Union of America, which had split from the Socialist Workers Party and sided with Michel Pablo and the International Secretariat.
+The minority was informally known as the "Rose Group", after Rosenthal's pseudonym, or as "Labour Forum", the name of the public meetings it organized in Toronto.
+Those meetings often featured writers associated with the American socialist journal Monthly Review.

-Members of the former RWP (whose National Committee did not dissolve and whose branches continued to hold meetings) had difficulty working within the CCF.
-Dowson's application for CCF membership was rejected while other ex-RWP members and their sympathisers found themselves facing persecution within the CCF.
+Members of the former RWP, whose national committee and branches continued to meet, had difficulty working inside the CCF.
+Dowson's application for CCF membership was rejected, while other former RWP members and sympathizers faced pressure or exclusion inside the CCF.